Automattic/jetpack/tools/e2e-commons/README.md

 pnpm add -D path/to/tools/e2e-commons
 ```

-Optional, you can also add a `preinstall` script to install this project.
+Optionally, you can also add a `preinstall` script to install this project.

 ```shell
 "preinstall": "pnpm --prefix path/to/tools/e2e-commons install"